-Denver Ischemic Stroke Attorneys
+Denver Hemorrhagic and Ischemic Stroke Attorneys

 An ischemic stroke occurs when there is an obstruction within a blood vessel supplying blood to the brain.
 The obstruction stops blood flow to a certain area of the brain, resulting in damage.
-The obstruction is usually caused by a blood clot; however, blood flow can also be affected by stenosis, or narrowing of the artery.
+The obstruction is usually caused by a blood clot; however, blood flow can also be affected by stenosis, the narrowing of the artery.
 Around 87% of all strokes are ischemic strokes.

 While all ischemic strokes involve this interruption of blood flow to the brain, there are two main types: an embolic stroke occurs when a blood clot, a piece of plaque, or another object, forms somewhere else in the body and travels to the brain’s blood vessels; a thrombotic stroke occurs when a clot forms inside one of the blood vessels inside the brain.